-Volunteers must complete a "Volunteer Information Form" and be approved by the school principal prior to assisting at the school.
-Forms are available in the school office.
+All school volunteers will be required to report to the office to sign in and receive administrative approval before reporting to their respective areas.
 Some teachers utilize parent volunteers in the classroom.
 The individual teachers make this decision.
-Teachers who desire volunteers will notify parents.
+Teachers who desire parent volunteers will notify parents.
 For school-wide volunteer opportunities, please contact the building principal.